yua10/rock_paper_Scissors/week-1/front-end-development/design_101.md

 <img class="r-stretch" src="https://user-images.githubusercontent.com/25111733/192462347-f90a7227-5840-405a-8c62-6ce8a94afe04.png">

-### Notes:

 #### Definition
-- **Tell** students that a rule of thumb is to follow the consistency and standard throughout product design - meaning that all components need to follow a similar branding
+- a rule of thumb is to follow the consistency and standard throughout product design - meaning that all components need to follow a similar branding
-- **Explain** that without consistency and standard, users might be left confused if they see different kind of experiences on different task flows
+- without consistency and standard, users might be left confused if they see different kind of experiences on different task flows

-#### Demonstration
-- **Demonstrate** how the heuristic is shown on the example on the slide but first ask students:
-  - Portion of UI guideline of a product
-  - Consistency across all UI elements
-  - By using brand guidelines, we can keep consistency and standard easily

 ---